Grated Amla Murabba

 Added to 46 cookbooks

-- Grate the amlas, discard the seeds and keep aside.
+- To make grated amla murabba, grate the amlas, discard the seeds and keep aside.

 - Dissolve the sugar in 1½ cups of water.

 - Add the grated amlas to the syrup and cook over a very slow flame till the amlas are cooked and the syrup is thick (one string consistency).

 - Add the saffron and cardamom powder and mix well.

 - Cool completely and bottle in a sterilised glass jar.